20 Worst Towns for Retirees in Arizona

 Douglas is located on the border with Mexico and has a rich history linked to the Old West.
 The town is known for its historic sites and is home to about 16,000 people.

-The historic allure is significant, but the border town challenges make Douglas a less desirable place for retirees.
+The historic allure is significant, but the more modest local scene makes Douglas a better fit for some than others.

 11. New Kingman-Butler, Arizona

 New Kingman-Butler is a census-designated place near Kingman with a population of about 12,000.
-It offers affordable housing and a low cost of living, attracting budget-conscious residents.
+It offers more affordable housing than many nearby areas, which attracts budget-conscious residents.

 12. San Luis, Arizona